stefanprodan/stefanprodan/_posts/2016-09-04-aspnetcore-cd-pipeline-docker-hub.markdown

 ![CD Pipeline]({{ "assets/dockerdash-hub-settings.png" | prepend: site.baseurl }})

-An working example of this CD pipeline is available on GitHub at [stefanprodan/dockerdash](https://github.com/stefanprodan/dockerdash).
+A working example of this CD pipeline is available on GitHub at [stefanprodan/dockerdash](https://github.com/stefanprodan/dockerdash).